polca/premise/docs/introduction.rst

 Choosing the right scenario
 ---------------------------

-The choice of scenario depends on the climate target you want to achieve, the IAM you want to use, and the sectoral integration level you need.
+The criteria for scenario selection depend on the objective of the study.
+One possible criterion is the climate target, which can be expressed as the global mean surface temperature (GMST) increase by 2100.

-Here is a comparison regarding the global mean surface temperature (GMST) increase by 2100:
+Here is a comparison across scenarios with respect to the global mean surface temperature (GMST) increase by 2100:

 .. list-table::
    :header-rows: 1